 There are several variations to the Chinese language, but the common national language used in mainland China is Standard Mandarin.
 On the other hand, Cantonese, a variant of the Chinese language, is the official language used in the country’s two special administrative regions: Hong Kong and Macau.

 It may be true that the Chinese language is not an easy one for native English speakers to master, because of the different tones in the language resulting in entirely different meanings for the same word.
 Nevertheless, it is good to pick up some simple greetings that you can use when you are travelling in China and Hong Kong.
-Read on for a detailed guide on how you can connect with locals with these basic greetings!
+Read on for a detailed guide on how you to say hello in Chinese and other simple greetings for use in China, Hong Kong, and Taiwan!

 1a.
 How to say "hello" in Mandarin